What they do

 Education and training

-You can be employed as an engraver without any formal qualifications.
-You will most likely receive some informal training on the job.
+It is possible to work as an engraver without any formal qualifications and get training on the job.